 Healthcare, cleanliness, and early interaction are the most important parts of raising a healthy litter of puppies.

 Dams receive all recommended veterinary care and are up to date on all wormings/parasite prevention/vaccinations prior to being bred.
 She is given prenatal vitamins beginning several weeks prior to breeding which are made for dogs and geared toward the development of the puppies.
 This includes Breeder's edge prenatal vitamins along with a boost of daily folic acid, which is important for aiding in the prevention of dermoid sinus as well as other preventable birth defects.
 (Dermoid Sinus is a finicky birth defect, but many believe folic acid may help lessen the occurrence.)
-We do not do xrays for our litters and do not like to expose the Dam to a potential germy vet's office unless there is a definite reason to do so while pregnant, during delivery, or postpartum.
-What you can bring back from the vets office often outweighs any unnecessary visits.

-Our puppies are born and raised indoors.
-They are handled multiple times daily, exposed to family members, new toys, sounds, and safe age appropriate activities.
+Our puppies are born and raised 100% indoors.
+They are handled multiple times daily, exposed to family members, new toys, sounds, and safe, age appropriate activities.
 They are examined at birth for dermoid sinus and general birth defects.
 Preliminary socialization starts from when the puppies are a few days old and they adore human interaction from a very early age.
 They are started on the preliminaries of housebreaking by having their own specific area to relieve themselves which is cleaned constantly as needed.
 By the time they are 5 weeks old they almost never have "accidents" in other areas.

 They receive wormings, vaccinations, and veterinary care as needed.
-We do the vaccinations and wormings ourselves.
+We give vaccinations and wormings ourselves.
 Our veterinarian is available if something arises where we need to take a puppy in, however we believe in not exposing them to other potentially sick animals by taking them to the vet unless there is a reason.

 Vaccinations: While in our care, puppies receive a combo DAPPv vaccination at 6 and 9 weeks of age for Canine Distemper, Adenovirus type 1 & 2, Parainfluenza, and Parvovirus.
 If we have puppies when they are older, they will receive boosters at 12 weeks and 16 weeks.
 We administer the lepto vaccine no earlier than 12 weeks and rabies vaccine is administered by our veterinarian at 12 weeks.